WisconsinHomemaker.com is a website committed to sharing helpful seasonal tips for your home and garden.

 One final thought: A house becomes a home, not because of the stuff that fills the space between the four walls, but by the people that inhabit it.
 It’s a living space that should welcome all and not be treated as a museum or something like: “Ssssh!
 And, don’t sit on the furniture!”

-I’m not about overly messy digs either–because there’s only so much I can take from man or beast–by the way, I also have three dogs who make their home with me.
+I’m not about overly messy digs either–because there’s only so much I can take from man or beast–by the way, I also have four dogs who make their home with me.

 But wherever you live, I do hope you glean some ideas that will help make your own living and loving place the best it can be.